carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         different build modes.
 The purpose of the build modes is to determine code generation.

--   Each build mode will treat safety differently based on its priority.
+-   Each build mode will prioritize performance and safety differently:

-    -   The [debug build mode](#debug) will provide high-probability runtime diagnostics for the most common safety violations.
+    -   The [debug build mode](#debug) will prioritize easing development and safety checks that assist in identification and debugging of errors.

-    -   The [performance build mode](#performance) will provide runtime mitigations for safety violations when they don't have measurable performance impact for hot path application code.
+    -   The [performance build mode](#performance) will prioritize performance over safety.

-    -   The [hardened build mode](#hardened) will mitigate safety issues consistently, not probabilistically.
-It is acceptable for this to have techniques that dramatically reduce performance.
+    -   The [hardened build mode](#hardened) will prioritize safety that is resistant to attacks at the cost of performance.

+-   Safety checks should try to be identical across build modes.

-    -   Although tuning options may be supported, first-class support will be on the primary three build modes.
+    -   It's expected that many safety checks will be disabled in the performance build mode.

 -   Any further build modes beyond the noted three will need to be carefully evaluated for merging into one of the the primary three.